What Are Adaptation Of Sea Turtle:

-Sea turtles exhibit remarkable adaptation of sea turtles that allows them to survive in the challenging marine environment.
-One of the great characteristics is their protective shell, well-known as a carapace, which shields their internal organs from predators and allows them to navigate through the water effortlessly.
-Their streamlined body shape reduces resistance, enabling efficient movement and conserving energy during long migrations.
-Sea turtles have also modified their forelimbs into long, paddle-like flippers that provide propulsion and speed while swimming.
+Their streamlined body shape helps them to reduces the resistance by enabling efficient movement and conserving energy during long migrations.
+Sea turtles have also modified their forelimbs into long, paddle like flippers that provide pressure and speed while swimming.

 How does a sea turtle adapt to its environment?
 Their ability to hold their breath for extended periods force them to forage and evade predators underwater.
 To maintain a proper salt balance, sea turtles possess specialized salt glands that excrete excess salt through their tear ducts.
 These reptiles also attain the acute vision and a keen sense of smell, aiding in locating food sources and navigating their surroundings.
 Understanding and appreciating these fascinating adaptations is crucial for the conservation of sea turtles, ensuring their continued presence in our oceans.